RedstoneWizard08/kernel/README.md

-# kernel
+# DESK

-A custom multiplatform kernel, written in Rust.
+A fast multiplatform kernel, written in Rust.